mset_pam: Generates Methods Settings for Partitioning Around Medoids...

 Details

 The function produces functions implementing competing clustering methods based on the PAM clustering methodology as implemented in pam.
 This is a specialized version of the more general function mset_user.
 In particular, it produces a list of pam functions each corresponding to a specific setup in terms of hyper-parameters (e.g. the number of clusters) and algorithm's control parameters (e.g. initialization).
-See pam for more detail for a detailed description of the role of each argument and their data types.
+See pam for a detailed description of the role of each argument and their data types.

 Value